stefankochev/soa-labs/README.md

-## Service Oriented Architecture - Tools & Tech Stack Course
+## Service Oriented Architecture - Microservices - Fundamentals, Tools & Tech Stack Course

 SOA tech stack crash course.
 This project aims to help SOA course students get familiar with the tools and the technology we'll be using during the lab exercises.
-It is also a showcase project for the fundamentals of microservices architecture.
+It is a showcase project for the fundamentals of microservices architecture.

 #### What you'll need